 Head: Black.
 Nose cone (palpi) reaches to top of eyes; entirely black on female; some yellow on underside on male.

 Thorax: Black with various amounts of whitish scale.
-Usually more defined as lines on the male.
+Usually more yellow defined as lines on the male.

-Wings: Female front wings entirely shiny black with a reddish-orange dash at 2/3 wing length (discal cell).
+Wings: Female front wings solid shiny black with a reddish-orange dash at 2/3 wing length (discal cell).
 Male front wing transparent with a large black area at 2/3 wing length with a reddish-orange dash like the female.
 Wing tip area has another large black patch.
 Hind wings transparent with a black border and fringe.
-A black line at end of discal cell.

 Abdomen: Black with white tuft each side of first segment.
 Bands, if any, are faint whitish.
-Male has large, fan-shaped tuft at tip (not at side edges), sometimes divided.
+Male has large, fan-shaped tuft at tip (not at side edges), sometimes divided in two.
 Female has a black tuft each side of last abdominal segment, and a small tuft at tip.
 Underside has some yellow to white scales.

 Similar Species: Some Synanthedon have white on the antennae, but are more stout bodied and without the red dash in discal cell.

 Size: 11 to 17 mm long.
 Wingspan 19 to 27 mm.

 Habitat: Deciduous forests and forest edges.